lancedb/lancedb/docs/src/hybrid_search.md

 # Hybrid Search

-2 common serching techiniques are semantic and keyword-based search.
-LanceDB supports both of these approaches.
+LanceDB supports both semantic and keyword-based search.
 In real world applications, it is often useful to combine these two approaches to get the best best results.
 For example, you may want to search for a document that is semantically similar to a query document, but also contains a specific keyword.
-This is an example of hybrid search.
-Hybrid search simply means a searching algorithm that combines multiple search techniques.
-The most common ones are Semantic and Full-text search but it can be extended to other techniques as well.
+This is an example of *hybrid search*, a search algorithm that combines multiple search techniques.

 ## Hybrid search in LanceDB
 You can perform hybrid search in LanceDB by combining the results of semantic and full-text search using the re-ranking algorithm of your choice.
 You can either choose one of the many re-rankers supported by lancedb or you can write your own custom re-ranker.